Nemesis (Christie novel): Homosexual themes

-The novel deals with the illicit and unspoken nature of "female love".
+The novel deals with the unspoken nature of "female love".
 Clotilde Bradbury-Scott is depicted as an elderly gentlewoman, living with her two sisters.
 Upon meeting Clotilde, Miss Marple senses Clotilde's real nature.
 Yet Marple seems blinded from seeing the truth in this case, due to her own expectations concerning gender.

 Marple thinks to herself that Clotilde "would have made a magnificent Clytemnestra---she could have stabbed a husband in his bath with exultation."
 Yet, she dismisses this thought.
 Clotilde has never married, and Marple thinks Clotilde incapable of murdering anyone but her version of Agamemnon.
 In the novel, Clotilde has murdered her own beloved one, to prevent the young woman from leaving Clotilde to "live with a man and have children, marriage, and normality.

 Christie links the perceived deviance of lesbianism to the deviant behaviour of murder.
 Yet Clotilde is depicted as being passionate in her love.
 This passion both prevents her from disfiguring Verity's corpse, and shields her from suffering any real grief about Verity's death.

 The identity of the murderer was intended to confound Christie's typical readers.
 Clotilde Bradbury-Scott is depicted as a respectable spinster.
 Yet she is revealed to have killed her young ward Verity Hunt, with the combined motivation of love and jealousy.
 The love between Clotilde and Verity is never fully explored, as Christie typically devoted minimal development and exposure to passionate relationships in her works.

 In her conclusion, Miss Marple seems to view the passionate friendship between women as just a phase in their life.
 A phase destined to end when one of the women chooses a male lover instead.
 This was a choice typically open to the younger woman in the same-sex relationship.
 This was a conventional view, held by people of Marple's generation and social class.
 Christie's works in general imply that women have an "imperative need for and right to full sexual experience".
 Yet Christie (in this novel) does not even entertain the possibility that a lesbian relationship could be just as fulfilling as a heterosexual one.

 In the novel, Verity eventually rejected Clotilde in favour of Michael Rafiel.
 The wisdom of this choice is not really questioned.
 Miss Marple herself acknowledges that Michael "has never been any good", and that he had little chance of ever reforming, though he has been convicted wrongfully of the murder.
 Yet Marple seems convinced that Michael was the right man for "the young, beautiful, innocent, and good" Verity, perhaps because he could offer her sexual fulfilment and children.
 Michael is thus depicted as a superior choice as a romantic partner to Clotilde.
 The same Clotilde depicted as noble and intelligent, and loving Verity more than anyone or anything in the world.
 Clotilde is the only character who refused to accept Verity's natural preference for men.